oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/consume-share/consume-share.md

     ![Query available tables in data share.](images/query-tables-share.png)

-## Task 6: Create a View Using the Data Share Table
+## Task 5: Create a Share Link and a View Using the Data Share Table

 1. Create a new share link.
 Copy and paste the following query into your SQL Worksheet, and then click the **Run Script** icon.